Lambretta: India

 SIL production seems to have peaked during the financial year 1980–81, with around 35,000 scooters being built.
 However, by 1987 this had dropped to around 4,500 units with production finally ceasing in 1997.
-As of 2017, SIL's production now centres on the Vikram three-wheeler, powered by the Lambretta engine.
-As of 2017, SIL produces limited spares for the GP/DL range of scooters.
+After that SIL's production centred on the Lambro/ Vikram three-wheeler, powered by the Lambretta 2-stroke engine but also versions with diesel and electric power.
+SIL still produced limited spares for the GP/DL range of scooters, albeit sporadically.

+The SIL factory finally closed in 2022.

-As of 2010, The Lambretta Consortium has filed a suite against SIL (Scooters India Limited) for nonusage of the Lambretta Brand, seeking to reclaim the Lambretta brand name.
+As of 2010, The Lambretta Consortium has filed a suite against SIL (Scooters India Limited) for nonusage of the Lambretta Brand, seeking to claim the Lambretta brand name.

 Legacy

 There are still clubs across the world, both national and local clubs, devoted to the Lambretta scooter.
 The clubs still participate and organize ride outs and rallies which regularly take place during weekends over the summer months and have high attendance, some rallies achieve 2,500 paying rally goers.
 Across the UK there are many privately owned scooter shops which deal with everything Lambretta, from sales, services, parts, tuning, performance and complete nut and bolt restorations.

 In Portuguese, "lambreta" is used as a synonym for "scooter", being listed at the Novo Dicionário da Língua Portuguesa, one of the Brazil's main dictionaries, as a noun/substantive.

 The small village of Rodano, near Milan, hosts the biggest Lambretta museum in Europe and the Innocenti archives.
 In the collection are also several non-Lambretta scooters, including some first models from the 1910s and US Army scooters parachuted over Normandy in 1944.

 In Weston-super-Mare, England, there is a Lambretta Scooter Museum which houses a total of around 100 Lambretta models – at least one from each year between October 1947 through May 1971, plus later models from Spanish and Indian factories.
 It also houses a large amount of Lambretta memorabilia.
 This museum and collection was sold in early 2007 and re-opened on 8 August 2008 following refurbishment.

 In 1997 the UK-based Lambretta Clothing brand of clothing and accessories was founded.
 The company is currently part of Lambretta Consortium.